 September–January: Prepare for Your Vote

-In mid-December, you will receive a voting packet which outlines the annual meeting agenda, proposed changes to the bylaws, and much more.
+In mid-December, you will receive a voting packet which outlines the annual meeting agenda, volunteer recognition lunch program, breakouts, and much more.
 In addition to reading your voting packet, you may want to familiarize yourself with the parliamentary procedure with our article, Understanding Parliamentary Procedures.